 “As a lover of music, it’s a cool feeling knowing that musical instruments I have painted are being played in various corners of the globe and appearing in magazine and newspaper articles.” —Phil Atkinson

-Born in Dublin, and now based in Longford, Ireland, Phil’s creative journey started as a young child, when he was first inspired by pencil drawings of his Grandfathers’, which he would copy.
-Encouraged by his teacher at Ashfield College in Templeogue, Dublin, Phil furthered his artistic growth by developing his skills with paint and colour, which provided him the foundation to complete an apprenticeship in the art of tattooing.
+Born in Dublin, and now based in Longford, Ireland, Phil’s creative journey started as a young child, when he was first inspired by his Grandfather’s pencil drawings, which he would copy.
+Encouraged by his teacher at Ashfield College in Templeogue, Dublin, Phil furthered his artistic growth by developing his skills with paint and color, which provided him the foundation to complete an apprenticeship in the art of tattooing.

 Working part-time in the tattooing field and in the construction industry, Phil knew there was still something more awaiting him in the world of art and creativity.
 When Phil discovered and explored the medium of airbrushing, it immediately captured his attention and imagination, and he knew this was the artistic direction he wanted to continue pursuing.

 “I started to teach myself the skill of using the airbrush, taking three years to fully understand its intricacies as an artistic tool.
 It’s there I found my niche.” —Phil Atkinson